se-edu/addressbook-level3/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command, with multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: The first contact is deleted from the list.
+The status message shows the deleted contact's details.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+The status message shows error details.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.